 - many cryptos are gone

-Many years ago I was in the debt collection industry and “observed” the art of the gag.
-Skip-tracers would gag postal employees to pull box cards (for their address), gag bank account numbers from bank staff, etc. Crypto theft coordinated attacks operate on the same principals; work boldly from the shadows with enough inside data fragments to make the con believable.
+Many years ago I was in the debt collection industry and “observed” 😉😉the art of the gag.
+Skip-tracers would gag postal employees to pull box cards (for their address), gag bank account numbers from bank staff, etc. This also become a common service beginning in the 1990’s in the investigative community.
+Crypto theft coordinated attacks operate on the same principals; work boldly from the shadows with enough inside data fragments to make the con believable.
 Crypto hacks are far more sophisticated, however, and each successive hack will be better and bolder than the last.

 I was engaged in a conversation with a co-worker (“Rick” from Malta) about how helpful it would be to have access to the rumored “non pub directory assistance” number.
 We debated its existence.
 With boldness he said “Let’s see”, switched into character, dialed 411, impersonated a top Pacific Bell officer, and scored.
 Called the number, and they answer: “Non Pub”.
 After doing a directory assistance lookup they respond: I have that information for you, what’s your billing code?